Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 - 69/100 — same color band, same structure, milder fingerprint

-Verdict: Claude Code is the highest-ceiling tool we tested.
-With the right skill or MCP context, it can produce output that beats every other tool we tested.
-Without it, the model's defaults still pull toward AI slop, just less aggressively than v0 or Bolt.
+Verdict: Claude Code is the highest-ceiling tool in the test.
+Given the right skill or MCP context it beats everything else here.
+Without it, the model's defaults still drift toward slop — just less aggressively than v0 or Bolt.
+(We document that workflow in building unique frontends with Claude Code + Sailop.)

 Sailop compose — 24/100

 For comparison: sailop compose --type saas-landing runs the procedural composer.
-Same prompt, but the composer:
+Same prompt, but instead of predicting tokens, it picks from disjoint pools:

-- Picks a font pair excluding Inter, Poppins, Roboto, Montserrat, DM Sans
+- A font pair excluding Inter, Poppins, Roboto, Montserrat, DM Sans

-- Picks a hero variant from 6 distinct structural patterns
+- A hero variant from 6 distinct structural patterns

-- Picks a features variant from 6 distinct patterns
+- A features variant from 6 distinct patterns

-- Picks a pricing variant from 4 distinct patterns
+- A pricing variant from 4 distinct patterns

-That is 9 × 6 × 6 × 4 × 3 × 3 × 6 = 23,328 distinct structural compositions before any color/font variance.
-With palette and font variance multiplied in, the procedurally-distinct space is in the millions.
+That is 9 × 6 × 6 × 4 × 3 × 3 × 6 = 23,328 distinct structural compositions before any color or font variance.
+Multiply in the palette and font pools and the procedurally-distinct space runs into the millions.

 What this means for your stack